 Cut all pieces using good fabric scissors.

-You can find SVG files for Cricut in my resource library.
+If you are a subscriber to my newsletter, you can find free SVG files for Cricut in my resource library.

 Let’s sew the top now.

-Prepare your sewing machine – change the needle, choose the thread you are going to use.
-For my project I used a ball point needle specially designed for knit fabric.
+Prepare your sewing machine – change the needle, and choose the thread you are going to use.
+For my project, I used a ballpoint needle specially designed for knit fabric.

-For my spandex fabric I used Eloflex thread – it’s a very interesting thread, it’s strong and durable, but the main point is it;s stretable!
+For my spandex fabric, I used Eloflex thread – it’s a very interesting thread, it’s strong and durable, but the main point is it’s stretchable!
 And you can use it in the bobbin of a regular sewing machine for sewing stretchy fabrics.

 I have a review of this thread on my blog How to use Eloflex – an innovative stretchable sewing thread from Coats

 So, pin front to back at shoulder seams with right sides together matching edges and stitch.
 Seam allowances are 3/16 inch or 5 mm.

 Sew also the collar pieces together.

 Trim the seam allowances on the collar and don’t forget to cut corners.
 Turn the collar right side out.